catapinedajr/Admin-Portal/docs/API_REFERENCE.md

 ## Authentication

-The API expects a `user_id` to be available from your authentication system.
-See `AUTH_INTEGRATION.md` for integration details.
+The API expects a user to be authenticated via session.
+Currently uses a default user middleware for development.
+See `AUTH_INTEGRATION.md` for production setup.

-For development/testing, endpoints support a `userId` query parameter.

 ---

 ## Forum Categories

-### GET /api/community/categories
+### GET /api/community/forum-categories

-Returns all forum categories in sort order.
+Returns all active forum categories ordered by sort_order.

 **Response:**
 ```json